HTTP-APIs/docs/docs/src/content/tutorial/setting_and_running_hydrus.md

 `hydrus` can be used in two different ways.

 1. As a Python package.
-2. As a Command Line Interface.
-(CLI).
+2. As a Command Line Interface (CLI).

 ## Using hydrus as a Python Package